Safeguarding & Child Protection Policy

 - Include opportunities in the curriculum for children to develop the skills they need to recognise and stay safe from harm.

-Rosewood School will ensure that all staff follow the procedures set out by the Dudley Safeguarding Children Board and take account of guidance issued by the Department of Education (DfE) to:
+Rosewood School will ensure that all staff follow the procedures set out by the Dudley Safeguarding People Partnership Board and take account of guidance issued by the Department of Education (DfE) to:

 - Ensure we have a designated safeguarding lead for child protection who has received appropriate training and support for this role.
 The designated safeguarding lead for the school is David Kirk.
 The deputy designated safeguarding lead is Mrs B Guider, and Assistant Designated Safeguarding Lead is Mrs A Cooper.

 - Ensure we have a nominated governor responsible for child protection.
 The designated Governor for Child Protection for the school is Mr P Leyshon.

 - Ensure every member of staff (including temporary and supply staff and volunteers) and governing body knows the name of the designated safeguarding lead and deputies responsible for child protection and their role.

 - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated safeguarding lead responsible for child protection.